Here are 5 things you can do now that can make a difference and help you move forward in your efforts.

-Talk with a career professional!
 Talk out what is on your mind, get some help generating ideas, strategize your approach, and get directions to resources that can help you.
-You can book an appointment with a Career Educator via Zoom, phone, or through email.
+You can schedule a 1:1 appointment with a Career Educator via Zoom, phone, or through email.
 During this time devoted to you and your job search, you’ll have a partner who can field your questions, make suggestions for where to search, help you create competitive application materials, and support you in creating a plan for your next steps.

-- Reset your career interests in Handshake within the profile section.
+- Refresh your Career Interests in Handshake within the profile section.
 Select additional industries and job functions that interest you to bring new results to your search.

 - Another approach is to take a career assessment that can help you brainstorm new paths and possibilities, like Career Explorer.
 This free online assessment will help you identify interests and approaches to work, and then provide potential careers, jobs, and industries.
 You may see roles you already knew you were interested in, but you will uncover other areas to explore.

 Each career match has an overview, industry information, details on how to get started, and links to jobs, resources, and related careers.
 Remember that in these alternative opportunities, you will still gain experience, expand your skillset, and build your network – all of which can propel you forward – whether that be toward your original plan or to any new plan you uncover along the way.

 3. Become familiar with who is hiring.